Core Candy Machine

 Config Line Settings is an optional field that allows advanced options of adding your Asset data to the Core Candy Machine making the Core Candy Machine's rent cost significantly cheaper.

-By storing the Assets name and URI prefixs into the Core Candy Machine the data required to be stored is significantly reduced as you will not be storing the same name and URI for every single Asset.
+By storing the Assets name and URI prefix into the Core Candy Machine the data required to be stored is significantly reduced as you will not be storing the same name and URI for every single Asset.

 through to Example Asset #1000